What is Great Streets Akron?

 Improving Aesthetics, Urban Design, & Public Space

 Improving the look and feel of our NBDs is two-fold: First, improving business façades and creating a homogenous aesthetic for the district.
-This can involve anything from masonry work to creating outdoor seating.
-Second, improve the look of the streetscape though street trees, planters, the condition of the roads and sidewalks, etc.
+This can involve anything from masonry work, signage and lighting, to painting, landscaping and outdoor seating.
+Second, improve the look of the streetscape by increasing the tree canopy, street resurfacing and sidewalk assessments, repurposing vacant lots into vibrant public space, implementing planters, district gateway signage, district branded street pole banners, public art, etc. Our new Great Streets Design Guide offers business and property owners expert direction in creating, cultivating, enhancing and maintaining the aesthetic appeal and condition of their properties and overall districts.

 Promoting Safer Neighborhoods

 Safety is a common concern within all our Great Streets locations and supporting neighborhoods.
 The Knight Foundation awarded the City of Akron an Internet of Things Technology Grant in the amount of $200,000.
 The goal is to align this technology funding with the Great Streets initiative and crowd source community preferences for how technology could be deployed to address local concerns.
-Other ongoing projects include Crime Prevention through Environmental Design (CPTED) evaluation of our façade grant recipients and moving our NBDs to LED street lights in the near future.
+Other ongoing projects include Crime Prevention through Environmental Design (CPTED) evaluation of our façade grant recipients and moving all 13 NBDs to LED street lights.
+Business and residential owners can refer to the CPTED Manual for effective crime prevention techniques and strategies.